DataDog/integrations-core/rabbitmq/README.md

 Look up your metrics in [this table][23].
 If a metric's description contains an `[OpenMetricsV2]` tag, then it is available in the *Prometheus Plugin*.

+Metrics only available in the *Management Plugin* have no tags in their descriptions.

 ### FAQ